davidbannon/FPC_Laz_Install/readme.md

 These are some quite idocyntric tools for my own use **on Linux**.
 But you are welcome to use them, if its eases your journey into the Free Pascal Compiler and Lazarus, that would be good.
+Supported, in one way or another is

+* Linux x86_64 - 64bit

+* Linux i686 - 32bit

+* Linux armhf - 32bit (eg Raspberry Pi)

+* Linux ARM64, aarch64 - 64bit (eg Raspberry Pi)

 With what is here, you can install just the compiler you want to use and use it to build and setup Lazarus with just two scripts.
-Its Linux 64bit only, tested on a variety of distros.
+Its used, by me, on a variety of distros.
 And, its very easy to discard when you are done.
+The tarballs are initially built on systems running a version of **glibc earlier than 2.34** so should be usable on all systems you are likely to come across.

 **Quick Start FPC**
 --------
-Download from Releases eg  fpc-3-2-4rc1.tgz file and the scripts.zip.
+(eg x86_64) Download from Releases eg  fpc-3-2-4rc1.tgz file and the scripts.zip.
 Unzip the scripts (not the tgz) all into your Downloads directory.
 Type (In that directory, replace 'deb' with 'rpm' or 'pac' depending on your package manager) -

     >$ bash ./fpc-tar.bash -f 324rc1 -a -p deb <enter>
 You will be asked to give the root password to install necessary dependencies and advised to run -